Amit0617/lightningGPT/README.md

 It is currently trained on [cln-cheatsheet](https://github.com/grubles/cln-cheatsheet) and [lightning FAQ](https://lightning.readthedocs.io/FAQ.html) section.

 It is currently in MVP stage, for future references embeddings will be created for the markdown files of lightning [docs](https://github.com/ElementsProject/lightning/tree/master/doc).
 And only relevant section (by converting question into embedding and finding cosine similarity between the question and docs embeddings) would be used for prompting the GPT.

+### Acknowledgments

+I would like to express our gratitude to the creators of the "cln-cheatsheet" and the "lightning FAQ" section for providing valuable training data.